Skip to main content

 • People look to you for how things should work

-• You're building relationships across the organization
+• You're building the bridges between others' loops

 Signs you're here:

-• You've founded or lead significant initiatives
+• You've built or lead initiatives that sustain themselves

 • Your organizational capacity multiplies others' effectiveness